 Case-based modules built around a specific filmed sequence, asking the learner to work through what they observe, what decisions the teacher made, and what they would do differently.
 These are close to case-based reasoning as used in medical education — the video is the case.

 Theme-centred modules organised around a pedagogical concept (classroom transitions, group work monitoring, handling disruptions) and drawing on multiple video examples to illustrate the same phenomenon across different contexts.
-The goal is pattern recognition — not learning what to do in this lesson, but developing a schema that transfers to next year’s class in a different school.
+The design goal is pattern recognition beyond one lesson.
+Whether a schema transfers to a later class in another school requires a transfer measure; the module description alone does not establish it.

 The Meta-Portal and What It Means